 Where to seek support

-If the information on this page causes you any distress or raises any questions or concerns for you, additional options for advice and support are listed below:
+If this information causes you distress or raises questions or concerns, options for advice and support include:

 Employee Assistance Program

-Department of Education employees may access the Employee Assistance Program, Newport & Wildman, by phone on 1800 650 204 or by email at email@example.com
+Department of Education staff can access the Employee Assistance Program, Newport & Wildman, by phone on 1800 650 204 or by email at email@example.com